Website Manager

 What if I don't have the gear?

 You don't need much.
-The league will provide a hat, umpire shirt, a counter and protective gear for when you are ready to get behind the plate.
+The league will provide a hat, umpire shirt, a counter and protective gear at each field.

 RESOURCE LINKS